alf45tar/PedalinoMini/README.md

 USB MIDI|Plug&play USB MIDI interface.
 Requires additional hardware (see schematic).
 Legacy MIDI|Legacy serial MIDI interface with 5 pins DIN connectors.
 Requires additional hardware (see schematic).
 RTP-MIDI|RTP-MIDI also know as AppleMIDI or Network MIDI.
 It is based on UDP protocol and it requires WiFi. ipMIDI|ipMIDI is a multicast UDP protocol and it requires WiFi. ipMIDI works only if both end points are connected to the same 2.4 GHz WiFi network.
-Same router is not enough when one end point is connected to a 5 GHz WiFi netowrk or to a different 2.4 GHz WiFI network hosted by the same router.
+Same router is not enough when one end point is connected to a 5 GHz WiFi network or to a different 2.4 GHz WiFI network hosted by the same router.
 BLE MIDI|Requires Bluetooth Low Energy (BLE).
 OSC|OSC messages are based on UDP protocol and it requires WiFi.